FAQs and anwsers

 Is it possible to study science communication via distance learning?

 Yes.
-The Centre for Science Communication offers a Postgraduate Certificate in Creative Non-fiction Science Writing via distance learning.
+The Department of Science Communication offers a Postgraduate Certificate in Creative Non-fiction Science Writing via distance learning.

 This course comprises the equivalent of one semester full-time study but is usually taken one paper (class) each semester over three semesters.